 “Loud fireworks displays cause noise, which can be stressful for our pets,” says N. G Jayasimha, Humane Society International/India managing director.
 “It’s best to choose small crackers and ensure a safe Diwali for our furry friends at home.”

-Take precaution by following these simple tips:
+Take precautions by following these simple tips:

 - Keep your pets indoors and in a familiar room.
-Pets have a heightened sense of hearing so the jolts and loud noises cause many animals to flee in search of safe haven.
+Pets have a heightened sense of hearing, so the jolts and loud noises cause many animals to flee in search of safe haven.

 - Keep all doors and windows closed and draw the curtains to reduce the noise.
 Supply pets with enough food and water and ensure someone can stay with them to comfort them.

 - Store fireworks safely in a closed box, somewhere cool and dry, and out of reach of pets.
 Do not keep fireworks containers under stairs or exposed in passages.

 - Decorate with lights, lamps and diyas that are friendlier to the environment and animals by giving off less smoke and noise.

 - Refrain from bursting crackers near an animal shelter or zoo.
 Noise can cause panic and fear.
 Pollution from burning firecrackers is also harmful to their health.

 - Take dogs for a walk during the daytime before the celebrations begin.
 Never walk them near where others are lighting firecrackers.